Most of us left school knowing more about Pythagoras than payslips - and we are still living with the consequences.

 Influencers play a significant role here, presenting versions of success that rarely reflect reality.

-Leon says some pupils expect to earn large sums straight out of school because that is the message they see online.
+Some pupils expect to earn large sums straight out of school because that is the message they see online.

 There is also rising concern about scams and fraud.
 Young people are now frequently targeted with fake job offers, quick-win schemes, and gaming-related spending prompts that encourage impulsive behaviour.